Dan Gronkowski: Personal life

 After his NFL career, Gronkowski joined the family-run businesses including G&G Fitness and Gronk Fitness equipments where he is in charge of marketing and product development.
 He married Brittany M. Blujus on July 9, 2011, in Amherst, New York.
-They have three children.
+They have four children.

-In early 2021 Gronkowski, along with his family, opened a NexGen Fitness franchise studio in Buffalo, NY.
-NexGen Fitness is a high-end, boutique personal training franchise currently operating personal training studios in Texas, Oklahoma and New York with other locations schedule to open throughout the country.
+In early 2021 Gronkowski, along with his family, opened a NexGen Fitness franchise studio in Buffalo, New York.
+It is a high-end, boutique personal training franchise currently operating personal training studios in Texas, Oklahoma, New York, and other locations.